-Fred is still a board member on TAC..
+Fred is still a board member on TAC.
+You can see his bio on the TAC web site here.
 I talked to Fred today on the phone and he continues to have mixed feelings about a lot of things, including some types of forced electroshock.

 In fact, I asked Fred where he does absolutely draw the line, if anywhere?
 Do we have any common ground?